graysongroepper/sphinx-template/source/FirstPage/index.rst

 Now that you know what the code is doing and have it all set up, it is time to download it on the Digispark.

-Download The Pre-Made Script Onto The Digispark
+Download the Pre-Made Script Onto the Digispark
 -----------------------------------------------

-Lets downlad this script onto the Digispark.
+Lets download this script onto the Digispark.
 You can use the Digispark used when we created our own script if you want.
 When you download a new script onto a Digispark that has a script on it, the script that is currently on it will be erased.
 First, click the check mark in the top left corner and compile the code.